sthabisoxakaza52/sthabisoxakaza52/README.md

 Welcome to my GitHub profile!

-I’m an aspiring **Cloud Engineer** and **Computer Science student** passionate about building scalable systems, automating infrastructure, and continuously learning across software and cloud technologies.
+I’m an aspiring **Cloud Engineer** and **Computer Science student** passionate about building scalable systems, automating infrastructure and continuously learning across software and cloud technologies.

 ---